 Pumps 29, 30 and 31 appear to be working effectively and water levels in the pump boreholes are generally below the prescribed levels.
+Pump 31 was replaced in December 2021 by the maintenance contractor.

-The possibility of reducing the prescribed levels to reduce the amount of work the pumps are doing and ultimately dispensing with the pumps should be investigated during the forthcoming June site visit.
+The possibility of reducing the prescribed levels to reduce the amount of work the pumps are doing and ultimately dispensing with the pumps should be investigated, but this is continues to be considered a long term task.